MD/Master of Bioethics (MBE)

 - Amy Nothelfer — students are encouraged to contact Amy, Associate Director of Combined Degree Office, to discuss their interest in a Master's program.

-- MD/MBE Student Advice document — Perelman medical students are encouraged to stop by the Combined Degree Office to pick up a copy of the MD/MBE Student Advice document, which provides advice from current and past MD/MBE students.
+- MD/MBE Student Directory — Perelman medical students are encouraged to stop by the Combined Degree Office to pick up a copy of the MD/MBE Student Directory, which provides information on our current 4th year MD/MBE students and advice from past MD/MBE students.
 Our students are a great resource of information on the program.

 - Perelman School of Medicine (PSOM) Office of Admissions and Financial Aid — As soon as a medical student is considering the pursuit of an integrated dual degree program, financial aid counseling and planning is strongly advised.

 Additional Bioethics resources on Penn's campus: